Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/upgrades/migrations.md

 * [Hybrid mode]().
 If you are currently running {{site.ee_product_name}} in hybrid mode, generate certificates and update configuration to include telemetry settings.
 If you are currently running in classic (traditional), follow the hybrid mode [installation instructions]() after running the migration.
-REVIEWERS: need more information for this section.
-* [Custom plugins]().
-REVIEWERS: need more information for this section.
+* [Custom plugins and entities](/custom-changes).
+If you have custom plugins and entities, there are some breaking changes and extra steps you need to take when migrating to 2.1.x.
 * The Kong Developer Portal has undergone a number of breaking changes.
 If you are currently using the Developer Portal, it will no longer work without [manually migrating files](#migrate-dev-portal).